murrain/jitterdkp/README.md

 Current Raider Command List:

-    '$ bid X' to enter a bid of X on the active auction or '$ bid 0' to remove active bid '$ balance' to check your current balance
+    '$ bid X' to enter a bid of X on the active auction or '$ bid 0' to remove active bid or '$ bid r' to be added to roll pool
+    '$ balance' to check your current balance
     '$ check X' to check the current balance of player X '$ standings' to display the current dkp standings